jake-knerr/chess/README.md

 }
 ```

-#### App overrides can also be used to style content that was not previously styled.
-In other words, app overrides can create new fragments, states, extensions, etc.

 **[⬆ Table of Contents](#toc)**

 ---

 ### Animations

-#### Prefer to give animation definitions the same name as the rule that uses them.
+#### Prefer to give an animation the same name as the class that uses it.
 Define the animation immediately following the rule that uses it.
 If more than one rule uses the animation then define the animation after the first rule that uses it.

-Most rules that use animations will be component states.
+Many rules that use animations will be component states.

 ```css
 /* discouraged */